looooo/salome_smesh/src/Tools/blocFissure/doc/principles.rst

 7) **Element normal:**

-Elements normal orientation doesn’t always follow the outgoing rule.
+Elements normal orientation doesn't always follow the outgoing rule.
 User must verify faces orientation if fluxes boundary conditions are to be applied to the mesh.